aayushb007/Slot-booking-API/README.md

 This Project implements Role based Slot booking system with two Roles: **Admin** and **User**

-In that Admin can view users' available slots date-wise and User can add their availability, including date, start time, and end time.
+In that Admin can view users' available slots date-wise and Also can book any available slot for a user based on date and start time, User can add their availability, including date, start time, and end time.